Tags: Seeds, Dispersal, Class Ideas, Indoors, Outdoors, All-Seasons, Spring, Anytime, 2nd-5th grade

 ACTIVITY 1: Observe seeds and record

 - Before the children arrive, set up 4 or 5 tables with the containers of seeds from each dispersal method at each table.
-And fill a balloon with 1 tablespoon of flour, blow air into it and tie a knot (keep with you)
+And fill a balloon with 1 tablespoon of flour (bird seeds work great too), blow air into it and tie a knot (keep with you)

 - When kids are in their seats, review the different methods of seed dispersal – have students volunteer answers.
 As they do, show the picture of that method, for example, student says animal and you show picture of bird and sweater(representing fur), wind=dandelion; water=coconut; gravity =apple, or coconut.
 The balloon with flour represents explosion, demonstrate this by popping the balloon and watching the flour disperse.

 - Next have the students observe the seeds on the plate and record their observations.

 - Share and compare observations.